Table of Contents

 The way cannabis products are labeled affects how customers see and perceive them.
 The enticement is also addressed in most states regarding what companies can print on their products.
 Examples include toys, “candy,” and colorful labels.

-What Types of Packaging Options are Available?
+What Types of Cannabis Packaging Options are Available?

 Jars and Vials